 The best way to ensure that you are effectively is to ensure you have healthy balanced diet with minimal processed foods and a variety of deeply coloured antioxidant rich fruits and in particular Calcium D-Glucarate containing vegetables.
 Calcium D-Glucarate is an excellent detoxifying agent that promotes glucuronidation, the important Phase II detoxification pathway.
 Having 2 or more servings of calcium D glucarate containing brassicaceae vegetables include cabbage, broccoli, brussels sprouts, cauliflower, radishes, watercress, turnips, collard greens, kale ect a day will assist the detoxification of plastics.
 Brassicaceae vegetables also contain a chemical called sulphoraphane which both inhibits Phase 1 and stimulates Phase II.
 Grapefruit contains a substance called naringenin which is responsible for these effects.
 Regularly drinking a substantial amount of grapefruit juice can really slow down phase 1 detoxification.

-Tonic are orgnaic 1:1 extracts, likely 3-5 x stronger than available in health food shops or other suppliers.
+Tonic are orgnaic 1:1 or 1:2 extracts, likely 3-5 x stronger than available in health food shops or other suppliers.

 Milk thistle contains the active compound silymarin which restores depelted Glutathione (GSH) to assist Phase II detoxification processes and help protect the liver.